naimulcsx/typescript-slides/slides.md

   - 📙 Namespaces
   - 📦️ Interfaces
   - 💡 Generics
-  - 🌱 Tuples
+  - 🎨 Decorators
 - 🧑‍💻 TypeScript feels like the result of adding parts of C# to JavaScript
   - 🧐 Fun fact: C# and TypeScript is both designed by Anders Hejlsberg
 - 🚨 Remember: Everything is a syntactic sugar

 ---

-# Why It Matters?
+# Why does it matter?

 ### 🐛 Helps us find potential errors in compile-time